-The UE sets the expiry time of the registration SAs equal to the registration timer in the message.
+- The UE receives an authentication successful message (SM12) from the P-CSCF, which shall be protected using SA_in_reg. - After the successful processing of this message by the UE, the registration is complete.
+The UE sets the lifetime of the registration SAs equal to the registration timer in the message.
 SA_in_cur becomes the new SA_in_old, SA_out_reg becomes the new SA_out_cur and SA_in_reg becomes the new SA_in_cur.

-A failure in the registration means the UE should delete SA in reg and SA out reg.
-If the first message in a registration procedure is protected, the UE shall protect all other outbound messages in that registration procedure with SA out cur or ensure that SA in cur was applied to protect all other inbound messages in that registration procedure, for example synchronization failure messages.
-If the first message was not protected, then no protection shall be applied to the other messages.
+A failure in the authentication means the UE shall delete SA_in_reg and SA_out_reg.
+If SM1 was protected, the UE shall protect all outbound failure messages in the authentication with SA_out_cur and ensure that SA_in_cur was applied to protect all inbound failure messages in the authentication.
+If the SM1 was not protected, then no protection shall be applied to the failure messages.

-When a SIP message protected with SA_in_cur is successfully received from the P-CSCF, the UE shall delete SA in old if it exists.
+When a SIP message protected with SA_in_cur is successfully received from the P-CSCF, the UE shall delete SA_in_old if it exists.

-Outisde registration procedures, the UE shall use SA_out_cur to protect all outbound traffic.
-Furthermore the UE shall ensure that all inbound traffic is protected with either SA_in_cur or SA_in_old.
+For messages outside an authentication, the UE shall use SA_out_cur to protect all outbound traffic and ensure that all inbound traffic is protected with either SA_in_cur or SA_in_old.